Lucandia/desk_organizer_generator/README.md

 # Desk Organizer Generator
-Generate custom 3D models of desktop organizers.
+Generate a 3D model for a custom Desk Organizer from simple building blocks.
 Visit the instructions on the [Printables page](https://www.printables.com/it/model/498850-desk-organizer-generator)!

 ## Try the web app: